-I have put together this guide of Taraw Cliff (also referred to as Taraw Peak) including where it is, where to find a guide, and my own experience hiking to the summit of this epic viewpoint for sunrise!
+I have put together this guide including where it is, where to find a guide, and my own experience hiking to the summit of this epic viewpoint for sunrise!

 Have you got travel insurance for the Philippines?
 We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 WHERE IS TARAW CLIFF?

 Taraw Cliff is located right in the heart of El Nido town.
 You can’t miss it because it’s the most dominant mountain in the area and completely visible from practically everywhere in town.

 If your accommodation is located somewhere along the bayfront or in town, it’s no more than a 10-minute walk to reach the starting point.

 FINDING A GUIDE FOR TARAW PEAK

 Having a guide with you for the hike is something I highly recommend because the locals know this mountain like the back of their hands.
 The trail would not be easy to navigate on your own and having a guide to show you the safest way to the top is imperative.

 To find a guide, you can ask around some of the tour desks in town to see if there are any guides available.

 Alternatively, you can contact the guys from The Couch El Nido on Facebook.
 Simply send them a message and organize your adventure preferably a day or two before you plan to hike.